-A survey of the structure and evolutionary development of the body.
+A survey of the structure and evolutionary development of the body, designed for biology majors or minors.
 Familiarization with the basic terminology applying to the major parts of the body: organs, systems and regions.
 Laboratory is a detailed study of mammalian anatomy learned through dissections (class, three hours; laboratory, two hours per week).
-Offered in alternate years.
+Offered every year.